marloj/EAR-TUKE/README.md

 Acoustic model preparation
 --------------------------

 Currently only HTK models are supported.
-The model needs to be converted to binary format that also contain recognition network using following steps:
+The model needs to be converted to binary form that also contain recognition network using following steps:

 1. Create dictionary file in the form